aimanamirul/sighted/README.md

 ## Actual Important Stuff!!!

-Client values are evironmental variables loaded that you can add in yourself with a .env.local file - in which you can refer to https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables
+Client ID and Secret are evironmental variables that are kept in the .env.local file - in which you can refer to https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables

+Current Environmental Variables
+- CLIENT_ID
+- CLIENT_SECRET
+- REDIRECT_URI
+- UPLOADTHING_SECRET
+- UPLOADTHING_ID

 ## Introduction